jarmoruuth/ClockJx/README.md

 CONFIGURATION

-Configuration works from a mobile phone.
-You cannot configure directly from a Garmin device.
-In the mobile phone you need to go to watch face section and select the installed ClockJx watch face.
-Then you can select settings and change them there.
+Configuration works from a mobile device.
+You cannot change configuration directly from a Garmin device.

 FEEDBACK